-For DoD L5 data, use a DoD region storage account to ensure that data is loaded directly into the DoD regions.
+For DoD IL5 data, use a DoD region storage account to ensure that data is loaded directly into the DoD regions.
 For more information, see Azure Import/Export IL5 isolation guidance.

 For all jobs, we recommend that you rotate your storage account keys after the job is complete to remove any access granted during the process.
 For more information, see Manage storage account access keys.

 This section outlines variations and considerations when using Web services in the Azure Government environment.
-For service availability, see the products available by region dashboard.
+For service availability, see Products available by region.